The Beverage Antenna is a traveling wave antenna

 Too small of an effective aperture (short antenna) the internal noise starts to dominate the signal-to-noise.
 Effective Antenna Area, which can also be measured on antennas in the field, by comparison with known antennas.
 You should also read and understand Friis Equation or the Friis Transmission Formula.

-I use a 9 to 1 balun for matching my antennas.
+I use a 9 to 1 baluns for matching my antennas.
 Your terminating resistor needs to be a non inductive type resistor (very important).
 It doesn't have to have a very large value, since you're not transmitting on it, however expect them to burn up in lightning storms, where there's a ton of induced current or differential potential.
 You're dealing with a very long piece of wire.
 A standard variable resistor is not what you need, it has to be non-inductive, the value is not too critical somewhere between 300 and 600 ohms will work, it's not critical at all for receive.

 The ground system mainly provides an RF and lightning ground.
 Having a very low ground-resistance is not especially important.
 The antenna needs a stable ground, not necessarily a low-resistance ground.
 If you are in an area that has large T-storms you can expect your 9 to 1 matching Network to be blown apart, so I currently use larger toroids and I haven't had any issues in the last few years.
 I use RG59 or RG6 cable TV coax and F Type connectors which is very cheap, and I have had runs of 500 feet or more to my main control boxes.